Neon vs Phoenix matchup in Valorant

 Duelist vs Duelist Dynamics

 Both Neon and Phoenix fill the Duelist role in Valorant team compositions.
 This role mirror means teams won't face composition issues from having both agents — the question is purely which Duelist performs better in direct competition.
-Our data clearly indicates Neon is the stronger Duelist pick when these agents face each other.
+Our data clearly indicates Phoenix is the stronger Duelist pick when these agents face each other.

 In Duelist vs Duelist encounters, similar ability timing and usage patterns mean both agents often use their kits in comparable ways.
 The winner typically comes down to which player uses their abilities more efficiently and wins the mechanical duels that follow.
-Neon's statistical advantage suggests their specific Duelist kit translates slightly better to winning these mirror encounters.
+Phoenix's statistical advantage suggests their specific Duelist kit translates slightly better to winning these mirror encounters.

-Neon has favorable matchups against 18 agents and unfavorable matchups against 8 agents in Valorant.
-Neon's strongest matchup is against Deadlock with a 80.0% win rate.
-The most challenging matchup is Gekko at 0.0% win rate.
+Neon has favorable matchups against 16 agents and unfavorable matchups against 11 agents in Valorant.
+Neon's strongest matchup is against Tejo with a 66.7% win rate.
+The most challenging matchup is Gekko at 25.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Neon matchup win rates and combat stats in Valorant (Patch 12.04)
+Neon matchup win rates and combat stats in Valorant (Patch 12.08)

 Opponent